CSIS-iLab/health-commission/_drafts/can-digital-health-help-stop-the-next-epidemic.md

 Timely and accurate information to assess disease burdens, track emerging outbreaks, and support disease prevention and control measures is essential in epidemic response.
 Over the past decade, low- and middle-income countries (LMICs) have increasingly transitioned from paper-based to digital information systems and are utilizing new technologies to collect data.
 This increasing uptake of digital technologies and data tools to support global health security allows countries to make more accurate and timely decisions for preventing, detecting, and responding to outbreaks.
 When optimized, the convergence of digital technologies and new data models with health systems, also known as “digital health,” can help ensure the necessary data and information are available in the right place, at the right time, and to the right people.\[^1\]

-<div style="border: 1px"> In the last decade, innovations in digital technologies have enabled rapid progress in the collection, analysis, presentation, and use of data to improve health outcomes.
+<div style="border: solid black 1px"> In the last decade, innovations in digital technologies have enabled rapid progress in the collection, analysis, presentation, and use of data to improve health outcomes.
 The field of knowledge and practice associated with any aspect of adopting digital technologies to improve health, from inception to operation, is known as “digital health.”
 Digital health approaches aim to strengthen available data and promote its use in decision-making. </div>

 Over the last five years, the U.S. government has made a number of smart investments in a variety of digital tools and approaches and has worked to strengthen the capacity of local partners to utilize these tools.\[^2\] While clear successes have resulted from these initial investments, significant challenges remain: